Taskbird/creator-community/README.md

 ### **Step 4**.
 Once your outline is approved by our team, submit your final video or text content to Community@taskbird.com

-#### Be sure to include your real name in your email
 #### In subject line please include:
+- Full name
-- Github Username
+- Github username
 - Issue/Topic number
-- Video or Blog
+- Is it a video or blog?

 ### **Step 5**.
 AFTER your final piece of content is APPROVED, please Submit your [invoice](https://github.com/Taskbird/community-content/blob/main/INVOICE%20Taskbird%20Writer's%20Community.pdf) to Community@taskbird.com